 700 West Second Street, Elk City, OK 73644, Phone 580-225-4154

 1608 SW Ninth Street – Lawton – OK 73501 – Phone 580.591.0203

 Great Plains Technical Center GED/HiSET Test Site

 Besides the GED, Oklahoma also introduced an alternative, the HiSET exam.
-This option is slightly cheaper than the GED and is offered both on paper and on a computer.
+This option is slightly cheaper than the GED and is offered both in a paper-and-pencil format and on a computer.
 The GED passing score for each of the four separate modules is 145.
-The HiSET is scored differently.

 To pass the HiSET exam, you need to score at least 8 (out of 20) points on each of the five subtests.
 Your total score must be in the 45-100 range, and your essay result must be at least a score of 2 out of 6.

 In the United States, we still can find some forty million adults who never finished high school, and successful completion of the GED test will definitely result in a better future.
 Every year, over 500,000 adults pass the GED tests, and you could do the same.